brunodrugowick/distributed-tracing-demo/README.md

 ... is an application that receives part of the log info (you can configure) and is able to show timing information about the requests through multiple (micro)services as well as a graphical visualization of your services infrastructure.

+# Observability

+Just for fun, I added Spring Boot Actuator to expose application metrics.
+Also, I added Micrometer's Prometheus dependency to expose the metrics according to how Prometheus expects it.
+Of course, I added a pre-configured Proometheus instance to the repository.

 # Running

 This demo is composed of 4 services.
 The first one ("first layer") balances requests between 2 and 3 (the "second layer" of services) which in turn ends up requesting info to the service number 4 (the "third layer" of the infrastructure).